 Remembering When The Chicago Bulls drafted (but didn’t want to draft) Michael Jordan with the 3rd pick

-After winning the Naismith and Wooden College Player of the Year awards and even having a sandwich named after him at the Chapel Hill Four Corners restaurant (crab salad on a pita?), Michael Jordan decided to skip his senior year at UNC to enter the 1984 NBA draft, along with teammate Sam Perkins.
-The 84 draft would become infamous for a historic “blunder,” but that “blunder” is arguably one of the biggest misconception in sports.
+After winning the Naismith and Wooden College Player of the Year awards and even having a sandwich named after him at the Chapel Hill Four Corners restaurant (crab salad on a pita?), Michael Jordan decided to skip his senior year at UNC to enter the 1984 NBA Draft, along with teammate Sam Perkins.
+The 84 Draft would become infamous for a historic “blunder,” but that “blunder” is arguably one of the biggest misconceptions in sports.

 “We haven’t made a decision, but it is likely we will take someone else,” Portland Coach Jack Ramsay said of Jordan before the draft.
 “That isn’t to say that we don’t like Michael Jordan.
 You won’t find anybody saying that; it’s just that we more desperately need a center.”

 The 3rd pick belonged to the Bulls and this is where the biggest “blunder” in draft history was almost made.
 The Bulls only selected Jordan because the top two big men were gone and they were unable to trade the pick that would be Jordan for centers Jack Sikma or Tree Rollins.
-Jack Sikma!
-Who (If you don’t know who he is then watch this hilarious Inside The NBA prank video of Shaq finding out Sikma was a “better center” than him)?
+Jack Sikma (If you don’t know who the very underrated center is, then watch this hilarious Inside The NBA prank video of Shaq finding out Sikma was a “better center” than him)!?
 There was even a 3-way trade involving the Bulls’ pick going to the LA Clippers for Terry Cummings, which fell through a week before the draft.
 And if that wasn’t crazy enough, some writers even predicted big man Mel Turpin of Kentucky going 3rd and MJ landing in Dallas!
 Now try explaining those blunders to historians as Michael Jordan becomes the best Maverick and player ever.

 HAKEEM, DREXLER & JORDAN TOGETHER?

 Now there was also a very interesting trade rumored around that time which is my favorite all-time “What If?” trade.
-No, not Jordan going to the 76ers for the great Andrew Toney, Clemon Johnson and the 5th pick (which became Charles Barkley), although that’s on my honorable mention list.
+No, not Jordan going to the 76ers for Dr. J or a package with the great Andrew Toney, Clemon Johnson and the 5th pick (which became Charles Barkley), although those are on my honorable mentions list.
 According to Hakeem in his biography, the Blazers offered the Rockets the #2 pick and Drexler for Ralph Sampson.
 The Rockets declined and the birth of the “Twin Towers” happened, but what if the Rockets would have accepted the trade and for some reason taken Jordan with that pick?
 Hakeem, Clyde Drexler and Michael Jordan on the same team!
 I’m not sure Air and Glide would have been able to co-exist back then but I’m sure it would have been pretty exciting to watch them try.

 What combo eventually did happen with great results is the combo of Michael Jordan and Scottie Pippen in Chicago.
 So yeah, I don’t think the Bulls have any regrets about what they ended up with on June 19th of 1984.